Randomization Tests for Conditional Group Symmetry: Randomization tests for conditional group symmetry

 The decision to reject the null hypothesis is taken if $p_B$ is less than or equal to a specified significance $\sig\in [0,1]$.
 The test statistic $T$ should be some signal of distributional equality, with small values constituting evidence in favor of the null hypothesis.
 For example, we implement our tests in the subsequent sections using kernel maximum mean discrepancy (MMD).

 It is straightforward to show via \cref{thm:equiv:dist:id} and its corollaries that the resulting CRT based on $B$ randomization sets is a level-$\sig$ test.
 Moreover, as $B\to\infty$, the CRT produces a consistent conditional $p$-value, in the following sense.
-Under the null hypothesis that $P_{Y|X}$ is $\grp$-equivariant, if $(X',Y') \equdist (X,Y)$, then for $P$-almost every sequence $s_{1:n}$,
+Under the null hypothesis that $P_{Y|X}$ is $\grp$-equivariant, if $(X',Y') \equdist (X,Y)$, then for $P$-almost every sequence $s_{1:n}$, as $B\to\infty$,

-\cref{prp:crt:validity} formalizes the result generally in terms of a test based on \cref{thm:equiv:dist:id}; the same result holds for a test based on \cref{cor:eq:xy:cor}.
+\cref{prp:crt:validity} formalizes the result generally in terms of a test based on the identity \eqref{eq:equiv:iden:main} (from \cref{thm:equiv:dist:id}); the same holds for a test based on the identity \eqref{eq:equiv:iden:marginal} (from \cref{cor:eq:xy:cor}).
 The proof is straightforward and provided in \cref{apx:proofs:crt:validity} for completeness.
-As with the test of distributional invariance in \cref{sec:bg:testing:invariance}, conditioning on $S_{1:n}$ means that $S_{1:n}$ can be used as inputs to the test statistic.
+As with the test of distributional invariance in \cref{sec:bg:testing:invariance}, conditioning on $S_{1:n}$ means that $S_{1:n}$ can be used as input to the test statistic.

 \begin{proposition} Assume that $P_{Y|X}$ is $\grp$-equivariant.
 For data $(X,Y)_{1:n}$, generate $B$ randomized versions $(X,Y)^{(b)}_{1:n}$ using any of the randomization procedures \cref{test:g}--\cref{test:g:ty}.
-Assume that $\bbP(\testStat((X,Y)_{1:n}^{(b)}) = \testStat((X,Y)_{1:n}^{(b')})) = 0$ for $b \neq b'$.
+Assume that $\bbP\{\testStat((X,Y)_{1:n}^{(b)}) = \testStat((X,Y)_{1:n}^{(b')})\} = 0$ for $b \neq b'$.
 For arbitrary fixed $B\in\mathbb{N}$ and $\sig\in[0,1]$, the statistic $p_B$ defined in \eqref{eqn:crt:pval} satisfies

 Moreover, the conditional strong consistency of $p_B$, as in \eqref{eqn:crt:consistency}, holds. \end{proposition}